Mendeley/grads19-be/SpringProject/README.md

 - For the MySQL open the command line and navigate to `grads19-be/SpringProject/MainApplication/src/main/resources` and run `docker build . -t mysql` followed by `docker run -p 3306:3306 mysql`

-- For the Elastic Search open the command line and navigate to `grads19-be/SpringProject/ElasticSearch` and run `docker build . -t elasticsearch` followed by `docker run -p 9200:9200 elasticsearch`
+- For the Elastic Search open the command line and navigate to `grads19-be/SpringProject/ElasticSearch` and run `docker build . -t elasticsearch` followed by `docker run -p 9200:9200 -ti -v /usr/share/elasticsearch/data elasticsearch`

-(p.s. open this in intelij for clearer formatting)